dsci/rails-alertify/README.md

-# Alertify.js for Rails V 0.3.10
+# Alertify.js Version 0.3.10 for Rails

 Rails asset-pipeline gem to provide alertify.js out of the box.